Super Bowl XLV: Super Bowl pregame notes

-Both teams are known to have sizable fanbases that often travel to away games, largely due to the home games themselves having decades-long waiting lists.
+Both teams are known to have sizable fanbases that often travel to away games, largely due to season tickets for home games having decades-long waiting lists.
 In August 2008, ESPN.com ranked the two teams tied as having the best fans in the NFL.
 ESPN's own John Clayton, a Pittsburgh native, broke the tie in favor of the Steelers.

 As the Packers were the designated home team in the annual rotation between AFC and NFC teams, the team elected to wear their green jerseys.
-Although both teams are known to wear their colored jerseys at home and have rarely worn white at home (the Packers wore white at home for two games in 1989), the Packers decision contrasted with the Steelers decision as the home team in Super Bowl XL to wear white jerseys.
+Although both teams are known to wear their colored jerseys at home and have rarely worn white at home, the Packers decision contrasted with the Steelers decision as the home team in Super Bowl XL to wear white jerseys.
 Both the 2005 Steelers and 2010 Packers were number 6 seeded teams when they reached the Super Bowl, forcing them to play all of their postseason games on the road and wearing their respective white jerseys in those games.

 The retractable roof at Cowboys Stadium was closed for the game.

 A severe winter storm blanketed the Dallas–Fort Worth area in hard ice and snow the week before the game, threatening to disrupt game preparations.
 Snow fell from the roof of Cowboys Stadium's East end on February 4, injuring six people.
 Over 3,000 tickets were sold to watch the game in the stadium's East Plaza, which experienced the falling ice tragedy earlier in the week.
 However, the snow had melted by game time and fans who paid $200 per ticket were allowed to watch the game outside Cowboys Stadium, in the open air, as the weather turned from sleet to sun.

 Since the Steelers and Packers were two of the six teams that did not have cheerleaders during the 2010 NFL season (the others being the Chicago Bears, Detroit Lions, Cleveland Browns, and New York Giants), this marked the first Super Bowl without cheerleaders.

 Packers lineman, Bryan Bulaga, became the youngest player to start in a Super Bowl, at the age of 21 years and 322 days old.
 Steelers center Maurkice Pouncey would have been the youngest player (21 years, 197 days), but he could not play because of a high ankle sprain.